parth-gr/go-ceph/docs/api-stability.md

 This is a level for APIs that are fresh and might need further refinements in following releases.
 These are marked with _PREVIEW_ in the documentation and are only available, if the build tag `ceph_preview` is set.
-There might be breaking changes in future releases reagarding preview APIs.
+There might be breaking changes in future releases regarding preview APIs.
 Usually new exported APIs are introduced with this level first and become stable with a later release.
 Please note that while these APIs are still considered "unstable", this is not true for the quality of their implementations, which we regard as stable and